Our Impact through Infographics

 The U.S. DOT Volpe Center created the Freight and Fuel Transportation Optimization Tool (FTOT) on behalf of the Federal Aviation Administration, the U.S. Department of Energy, and the U.S. Department of Defense.

-See a simple example of how FTOT can inform decisions on optimal transportation flow patterns.
+See a simple example to learn how FTOT can inform decisions on optimal transportation flow patterns.

 To Reduce Fatal Motorcycle Crashes, First Understand How They Happen